 3. Advertise job vacancies

 When you advertise jobs on LinkedIn they are seen immediately by the most qualified talent, making it easier for you to build your candidate pool.
-What’s more, users can apply speedily and simply, direct from LinkedIn.
+What’s more, users can apply speedily and simply, directly from LinkedIn.

 4. Search for candidates and use keywords